InteractionDesignFoundation/handbook/guides/onboarding/onboarding--domain-knowledge.md

 ## Activity number 2:

-Go to our old test cases in the Sync folder called `IDF2-Test-cases`.
+Go to our old test cases in the Sync folder called `IDF2-Test-cases` - ping @madssoegaard to get access to that folder if you don't already have access.
 You should start with the files called `IDF-Test-Cases--How-to-do-testing--START-HERE.docx` which will tell you everything you need.

 Please note that these test cases are not being maintained anymore and